 Contraventions of the DPR-A are commonly referred to as unauthorized activities.
-The following activities qualify as Contraventions of DPR-A under section 335 of the CER Act and the DPR-A:
+The following activities qualify as Contraventions of DPR-A under section 335 of the CER Act and the DPR-O:

 - Ground Disturbance: Contraventions of sections 10-11 of the DPR-A in relation to ground disturbance activities in the prescribed area, which extends 30 metres from each side of the centreline of the pipe.
-A "ground disturbance" is any activity that involves: - any activity to a depth of 30 cm or more; - o any reduction of the earth cover over the pipeline; or - o cultivation to depths of 45 cm or more. - Construction of a Facility: Contraventions of sections 7-9 of the DPR-A in relation to the construction of a facility across, on, along, or under a pipeline (including the right-of-way).
-This category includes activities such as construction of structures/facilities (e.g., fences, decks, swimming pools) on a right-of-way, placement of structures/facilities (e.g., sheds, sea can storage containers) on a right-of-way, as well as storage / stockpiling of materials (e.g., woodpile, soil/berm) on a right-of-way; and - Vehicle Crossings: Operation of a vehicle or mobile equipment across a right-of-way, outside the travelled portion of a highway or public road without written consent from the pipeline company, pursuant to sections 12-13 of the DPR-A.
+A "ground disturbance" is any activity that involves: - o cultivation to a depth of 45 cm or more below the surface of the ground; - o any other activity to a depth of 30 cm or more; or - any reduction of the earth cover over the pipeline to a depth that is less than the cover provided when the pipeline was constructed.
+Where original depth of earth cover is unknown, any reduction of the current depth of earth cover. - Construction of a Facility: Contraventions of sections 7-9 of the DPR-A in relation to the construction of a facility across, on, along, or under a pipeline (including the right-of-way).
+Examples include, but are not limited to: - activities such as construction of structures/facilities (e.g., fences, decks, swimming pools, skating rinks) on a right-of-way; - placement of structures/facilities (e.g., sheds, sea can storage containers, irrigation ditches, irrigation lines) on a right-of-way; and - o storage/stockpiling of materials (e.g., woodpile, soil/berm) on a right-of-way. - Vehicle Crossings: Operation of a vehicle or mobile equipment across a pipeline (including the right-of-way) outside the travelled portion of a highway or public road without written consent from the pipeline company, pursuant to sections 12-13 of the DPR-A.